-Ultracold fermionic quantum gases are ideal model systems to investigate complex phenomena of quantum physics – such as superconductivity in solids – in a well controlled environment.
-We aim on a better understanding of how various superfluid quantum states behave in in externally and dynamically controlled environments.
+Ultracold fermionic quantum gases are ideal model systems to investigate complex phenomena of quantum physics – such as superconductivity in solids – in a well-controlled environment.
+We aim for a better understanding of how various superfluid quantum states behave in external and dynamically-controlled environments.
 Particularly, we want to understand how controlled impurities allow manipulating the properties of a superfluid system.

 In our Lab, ultracold quantum gases of fermionic lithium-6 atoms are prepared at temperatures close to absolute zero.
 This is achieved by applying several subsequent cooling mechanisms utilizing laser beams and magnetic fields.
 The quantum gases are prepared in ultra-high vacuum, isolating the atoms from the vicinity.
 In total, the preparation of a quantum gas takes a few seconds.

 Due to the ultracold temperatures of less than a millionth Kelvin above absolute zero, quantum effects, which would otherwise be dominated by thermal effects, arise.

 The interaction between the atoms is manipulated by applying strong magnetic fields and can be changed between attraction and repulsion.
 This allows to study the continuous transition of a superfluid as in a superconductor in the Bardeen-Cooper-Schrieffer (BCS) regime to a molecular Bose-Einstein condensate (mBEC).
 In between lies the unitary regime with strongest interactions.